Gavster765/ROPSynth/notes.md

 Issues:
-• Variables can get stuck <- i.e moved to rdx but no gadgets to move them out of rdx
-• May need to look ahead a little <- on fail go back and try again?? <- some kind of tree?
+• Variables can get stuck <- i.e moved to rdx but no gadgets to move them out of rdx <- May need to look ahead a little <- on fail go back and try again?? <- some kind of tree? <- not really an issue any more
-• Add x x doesn't work
-• Says warning since something is in rax already when storing - could try to store this first or just let it get moved to rcx Moved load data to be first <- think this fixe?
-• If multiple store mems are used there will be issues because of no tmpvars
+• If multiple store mems are used there will be issues because of no tmpvars ??

 Report notes:
 • mention stale vars